Soba_Banner.jpg

 Modern soba

 Unlike working with wheat flours, a gluten-free dough is hard to patch when holes or cracks occur, so today’s soba noodles are sometimes made with a mixture of buckwheat and wheat flour to make a more pliable and forgiving dough for mass production.
-Commercially produced soba noodles usually contain 40-80% buckwheat flour with the rest being made of regular wheat flour.4 Generally, a higher proportion of buckwheat flour offers a more authentic, earthy flavour but a more fragile noodle that clumps easily when boiled.
-Adding wheat flour however, makes for a milder tasting and springier soba experience.5
+Commercially produced soba noodles usually contain 40-80% buckwheat flour, with the rest being made of regular wheat flour.4 Generally, a higher proportion of buckwheat flour offers a more authentic, earthy flavour but a more fragile noodle that clumps easily when boiled.
+Adding wheat flour, however, makes for a milder-tasting and springier soba experience.5

 Humble beginnings of soba

-Soba as it is known today has indelible ties to the history of Japan's futuristic capital.
+Soba, as it is known today, has indelible ties to the history of Japan's futuristic capital.
 Back when Tokyo was transforming from the small village of Edo into the modern capital it is today, soba noodles were a fast food sold at stalls along the roads.
 It was a go-to snack, alongside tempura and sushi, for peasants and construction workers who needed something quick and cheap to eat.
 Eventually, even the ruling classes started eating soba—resulting in a boom of specialised soba restaurants.7

-Another posited reason for soba noodles' popularity in 17th century Tokyo is that it is rich in B vitamins.
+Another reason for soba noodles' popularity in 17th century Tokyo is that it is rich in B vitamins.
 During a time when Tokyoites lived mostly on white rice, many suffered from beriberi or thiamine (vitamin B1) deficiency; so eating thiamine-rich soba noodles was a simple way for the community to stave off this disease.15 Even now, quick and cheap soba noodles are still very much a part of the city life in Tokyo.
 Served hot in soup or cold with a dipping sauce, soba is found at standing stalls on train platforms and can even be bought from vending machines!

-Outside of Tokyo, different areas have their own variations on traditional soba noodles; sometimes buckwheat is mixed with green tea powder to form cha soba, or flavoured with seaweed like in hegi soba.8 Nagano prefecture is notably famous for its soba restaurants that serve noodles made with the fresh buckwheat grown in the surrounding mountains.9
+Outside of Tokyo, different areas have their own variations on traditional soba noodles; sometimes buckwheat is mixed with green tea powder to form cha soba, or flavoured with seaweed like in hegi soba.8 Nagano prefecture is notably famous for its soba restaurants that serve noodles made with fresh buckwheat grown in the surrounding mountains.9

 Nutritional value of buckwheat and soba